 Germinability effect on treatments and concentrations of pre-oviposition of slow release pelletized essential oils against Callosobruchus maculatus infesting some legume varieties (TBI)

-The resu1ts in Table 1. shows the germinability interactive effect on treatments and concentrations of the slow release pelletized essential oils SRPEEOs on Callosobruchus maculatus.
+The results in Table 1 show the germinability interactive effect on treatments and concentrations of the slow release pelletized essential oils SRPEEOs on Callosobruchus maculatus.
 Which implies that there was significant difference (P≤0.05), among the treatments and concentrations on percentage dormancy, the highest percentage dormancy was obtained when treated with SRPEEOs of WABP at (0.0 g) with value of 95.33 %, while the lowest percentage dormancy was obtained when treated with Clove at (1.0 g) with value of (10.67%).
 The table 1. also showed that there was significant different (P≤0.05), among the treatments and concentrations on percentage germinability, the highest percentage germinability was obtained when treated with SRPEEOs of Clove at (1.0 g) with value of 89.33%, while the lowest percentage germinability was obtained when treated with WABP at (0.0 g) with value of (4.67.%).
-The result in table 2, and 3.
-Indicate that there was significant difference (P≤0.05) among percentage dormancy, germination at all varieties and treatment levels.
+The results in table 2, and 3 indicated that there was significant difference (P≤0.05) among percentage dormancy, germination at all varieties, and treatment levels.

 Germinability effect on post-oviposition of treatments and concentrations of with slow release pelletized essential oils against Callosobruchus maculatus infesting some legume varieties (TAI)